aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/create-draft-email-appointment-java-aspose/_index.md

 ---
-title: "How to Create Draft Email Appointments in Java Using Aspose.Email"
+title: "How to Use Aspose to Create Draft Email Appointments in Java"
-description: "Learn how to create draft email appointments programmatically in Java using the powerful Aspose.Email library.
-This guide covers setup, code implementation, and practical applications."
+description: "Learn how to use Aspose to generate an ICS file in Java and create draft email appointments.
+This guide covers setup, code, and real‑world use cases."
-date: "2025-05-29"
+date: "2025-12-19"
 weight: 1
 url: "/java/calendar-appointments/create-draft-email-appointment-java-aspose/"
 keywords:
 - Aspose.Email Java
 - Create Draft Email Appointment
 - Java Programming Appointments
 ---

 {{< blocks/products/pf/main-wrap-class >}}